Christopher Holland-Martin: Disqualification question

 In 1955 he was caught up in a minor constitutional crisis over his local directorship of the Bank of New Zealand.
 With the bank's shares vested in the Crown, the directorship was technically an 'office of profit under the Crown' and as such a disqualification from the House of Commons.
 Holland-Martin immediately resigned his office while the law was changed and an act of Parliament, the Validation of Elections (No. 2) Act 1955 (4 & 5 Eliz.
 2. c.
 12) was passed to indemnify him from the consequences of having acted as a Member of Parliament while disqualified.

 Death

 Later in the 1950s Holland-Martin became involved in many African-related mining and exploration companies.
-While on a visit to Southern Rhodesia in January 1960, he suffered a heart attack and was confined to bed at Government House; he was returned to Britain but died at his home in Colwall, Herefordshire in April, aged 49.
+While on a visit to Southern Rhodesia in January 1960, he suffered a heart attack and was confined to bed at Government House, Salisbury; he was returned to Britain but died at his home in Colwall, Herefordshire in April, aged 49.